 Petrus is a Canadian oil and natural gas company focused on property exploitation and strategic acquisitions in Alberta.
-Since inception in 2011, through a combination of acquisitions and drilling in its core areas, production has grown to an annual average of 8,236 BOE/d as of December 31, 2016.
+Through a combination of acquisitions and drilling, our production has grown to an annual average of 10,217 BOE/d as of December 31, 2017.

-We have completed three material acquisitions to establish our current core areas of operation in all season access lands with significant infrastructure in the Ferrier/Strachan, Foothills and Thorsby/Pembina areas of Alberta.
+We have completed acquisitions to establish our current areas of operation in all season access lands with significant infrastructure in the Ferrier/Strachan, Foothills and Thorsby/Pembina areas of Alberta.
 Management believes these acquisitions provide a sustainable platform of low decline oil and natural gas production, along with a multi-year inventory of drilling locations that includes certain locations which management believes are economic in today's commodity price environment.
 See "Principal Properties".